 Buying a business is a serious financial decision and it is not uncommon for a potential buyer to not have the purchase price amount of cash on hand.
+Your personal equity is one of the many options that you can utilize to finance the purchase of a business.
 One of the most common hurdles that many Prospective Buyers face is:

 How do I finance the purchase of an established business?

 Prospective Buyers should think very carefully about how they finance their purchase.
-However, there are many options for financing, so you can find one that most closely meets your needed.
-Your personal equity is one of the many options that you can utilize to finance the purchase of a business.
+However, there are many options for financing, so you can find one that most closely meets your needs.

 Buyer’s Personal Equity

-As a general rule of thumb, a typical business purchase requires anywhere from 20-60% of cash to come from the buyer.
+As a general rule of thumb, a typical business purchase requires anywhere from 20 to 60 percent of cash to come from the buyer.
 This can be a substantial amount of money!
-Therefore, it is extremely important that a buyer determine how much capital that is able to be risked.
+Therefore, it is extremely important that a buyer determine how much capital to be at risk.
 Of course, the specific amount will vary based upon the specific terms of sale and the specific business.
 Utilizing your personal equity to finance your business purchase is a good starting point when looking at financing options.
 Not only is it a sign that a buyer is serious about it purchase, it can also positively influence others, such as lenders and other investors, to participate, if you are seeking additional financing.